nadrane/blog/content/_posts/2019-09-02-manipulating-raw-html-in-node-with-the-visitor-pattern.md

 </div>
 ```

+## Conclusion

 Now that you have `parseAndVisitNodes`, all you need to do is write an input function that utilizes the HTML data structure as you see fit.
 One challenge you might encounter is what happens when you want to modify a node in the middle of a large tree.
 In `addHeaderIds`, we simply copied the one underlying `TextNode` and appended it to our new header node, but this technique is obviously impractical for large, dynamic HTML trees.
 Fortunately, we can reuse existing parts of the tree, referencing certain child subtrees with multiple HTML tree data structures.

+<a name="footnote1">1</a>: I recognize the irony of this statement given that the caller's input function might need to understand the internals of `HTMLElement`.
+Nevertheless, in my opinion, this design choice still provides a valuable degree of abstraction.